modehnal/modehnal.github.io/README.md

     UserWarning: Desktop file of application 'gedit' was not found.
     ```

     This is letting you know that as a user you did some kind of mistake.
-The error in `environment` should never be seen.
+An error in `environment` should never be seen.
 The `sandbox` is designed to run only if the environment is configured properly.

     For the error above, simply install `gedit` that is used in some tests: